JGalego/awesome-safety-critical-ai/README.md

 Our mission is to **build a better and safer world** by creating safe and reliable solutions for demanding industries like Space, Energy, Banking, Defence and Medical.

 We get to work every day with a variety of high-profile companies, such as Airbus, Alstom, BMW, ESA, NASA, Siemens, and Thales.

+We build AI systems that make a difference by applying AI where trust and impact matter the most.

+Our AI solutions are designed to meet the highest standards of safety, reliability, and ethical responsibility.

 If it's true that *"everything fails all the time"*, the stuff we do has to fail *less* often... or **not** at all.